By Natalie Trotter

 As much as we hope this won’t be the case, if a cyber attack proves successful please do not hesitate to contact us.
 Cyberclan has extensive experience in responding to ransomware attacks and is able to provide incident response, investigation analysis, negotiations, sanction review and analysis, and post breach remediation.

-If you have questions on how we can help your business to prevent or respond to a cyber attack, or about the payment of a ransomware demand, using cryptocurrency or otherwise, please do not hesitate to contact us, using the form below.
+If you have questions on how we can help your business to prevent or respond to a cyber attack, please do not hesitate to contact us, using the form below.